zhaoyao91/random-object-language/README.md

 - **dependsOn: array of string** - the other fields this field depends on. use dot format to reference a deep field. e.g.
 `outer.inner`.
-- **map: array of [key1, key2, ..., value]** - decide the actual FF or FO based on the actual values of the depended fields. the sub arrays each have n+1 items: the first n items, the map keys, are the values of depended fields; the last one, the map value, is the expected FF or FO.
+- **map: array of [key1, key2, ..., value]** - decide the actual FV based on the actual values of the depended fields. the sub arrays each have n+1 items: the first n items, the map keys, are the values of depended fields; the last one, the map value, is the expected FV.
-- **default: object** - the default FF or FO if the depended field value failed to match any item in the map.
+- **default: object** - the default FV if the depended field value failed to match any item in the map.

 **notes**